rhregalado/rhregalado.github.io/_essays/essay12.md

     Prepare the body for fasting with intention, allowing the transition into prayer to begin even before entering the chapel.
   </li>

-<div style="font-size: 0.8em;"><strong>Note:</strong>You don't have to overthink what constitutes fasting: its duration, precise method, etc. What matters most is your intention and sincerity.
+<div style="font-size: 0.8em; padding-bottom: 12px;"><strong>Note:</strong>You don't have to overthink what constitutes fasting: its duration, precise method, etc. What matters most is your intention and sincerity.
 In my case, I usually prepare for prayer in the morning, when the body is already in a natural fasted state.
 I then take what would normally be breakfast not in anticipation of a meal, but as preparation for prayer itself and allowing the physical hunger to become part of spiritual receptivity.</div>

   <li>
     Upon entering the chapel, do so barefoot.
 Pause at the threshold, then genuflect or perform a full prostration as these are gestures of humility and reverence.
 While doing this, acknowledge the presence of Jesus by silently saying the words: <em>"Dominus meus et Deus meus"</em>.
   </li>

-<div style="font-size: 0.8em;"><strong>Note:</strong> <em>Dominus meus et Deus meus</em> translates to “My Lord and my God.”
+<div style="font-size: 0.8em; padding-bottom: 12px;"><strong>Note:</strong> <em>Dominus meus et Deus meus</em> translates to “My Lord and my God.”
 If the Latin form is difficult to remember, the same prayer may be offered in English without loss of meaning. </div>

   <li>
     Enter silently, mindful not to disturb others, and find a suitable seat or kneeler.
 Begin your prayer in gratitude by offering your personal thanksgivings, and then turn to an honest acknowledgment of your sins and a prayer for forgiveness.